- Interest Rate Derivatives

-The 3rd Friday of the contract month, providing it be a business day.
+The third Friday of the contract month, provided it is a business day.
 If it is not a business day, the first preceding business day.

-The Saturday following the last trading day of the contract month.
+The last trading day of the contract month.

 250 option contracts.

-Information on position limits can be obtained from the Exchange as they are subject to periodic changes.
+Information on position limits can be obtained from the Bourse as they are subject to periodic changes.
 See Circulars.

-A trading halt will be invoked in conjunction with the triggering of "circuit breakers" in the underlying.
+A trading halt will be invoked in conjunction with the triggering of "circuit breakers" on the underlying issues.

 9:30 a.m. to 4:00 p.m.

-* The regular session of the equity option market will open at 9:30 a.m.
-Each option class will then open for trading when a trade occurs on its underlying security on a recognized Canadian exchange.
+The regular session opens at 9:30 a.m.
+Each option class will then open for trading when a trade occurs on its underlying issue on a recognised Canadian exchange.
 If no such trade has yet occurred, the option class will open for trading at 9:35 a.m.